illiamartynov/Pacman/README.md

 ## Game Features 🎮

 - **Enemy Upgrades**: Every 5 seconds, enemies have a 25% chance to create upgrades that the player can collect.
 Implementing at least 5 different significant complex upgrades.
-- **Customizable Board Size**: The player can choose the size of the game board, ranging from 10 to 100 rows/columns.

 ## Usage 🚀